mchv/play2-on-dotcloud/README.md

     git clone git://github.com/mchv/play2-on-dotcloud.git

-To deploy your own application, put its code source into application folder

-Don't forget to do one of the following:
+To deploy your own application, put its code source into application folder or, Remplace the "application folder" by your "play application folder", and modify the dotcloud.yml (APPLICATION_FOLDER field) Don't forget to do one of the following:

 - ``dotcloud push`` with the ``--all`` flag (will force the use of rsync over git),